tldr-pages/tldr/pages/common/git-diff-files.md

 # git diff-files

-> Compare files in the working tree and index.
+> Compare files using their sha1 hashes and modes.
 > More information: <https://git-scm.com/docs/git-diff-files>.

 - Compare all changed files: